Understand whether they should be employees or independent contractors

 A to-do list for new employers produced by Nolo, a Berkeley-based legal advice publisher.

-The Office of Economic and Workforce Development knows that finding good talent in a market like San Francisco can be a challenge—but the Business Services Team is here to help!
+The Office of Economic and Workforce Development knows that finding good talent in a market like San Francisco can be a challenge—but the Employer Engagement Team is here to help!
 We customize our services based on the needs of each business.
 Our services range from simply presenting qualified and screened candidates that match your job requirements to assisting you in scheduling interviews in our recruitment facilities.
+We can also help connect you to local hiring events.

 Certain employers can be eligible for thousands of dollars in Local, State, and Federal tax credits and incentives based on hiring and other business expenses.
 Find out if your business qualifies.